Anchor-Aided Multi-User Semantic Communication with Adaptive Decoders: Performance Evaluation

 \section{Performance Evaluation}

 In this section, we conduct various simulations to analyze the effectiveness of the proposed training framework for multiple semantic communication users in the proposed scenario, where different users can be equipped with a unique deep learning decoder.
-We experiment with our framework in two cases: (1) the wireless channel only experiences the Additive White Gaussian Noise (AWGN), and (2) Rayleigh fading along with the AWGN.
+We experiment with our framework in two cases: (1) the wireless channel only experiences the AWGN, and (2) Rayleigh fading along with the AWGN.